Indicators

 The core objective in the commitment to sustainability is to drive Minerva Foods’ transition to a low-carbon economy, transforming it into a carbon-neutral company (net zero emissions) by 2035, 15 years ahead of the Paris Agreement.
 To achieve this, the Company will focus on three major areas:

-1.1 Reduce by 30% the intensity of GHG emissions in scopes 1 and 2 by 2030; and
+1.1 Relative to 2020, reduce the intensity of greenhouse gas emissions (tCO₂e/TPA) by 30%, taking into account scopes 1 and 2, by 2030;

 More information can be found in the section Commitment to Sustainability.